Hi! I'm Florencia.

 My upcoming books are THE KITCHEN ACTIVIST (Red Hen Press, Spring 2026) and Drops of Water, a children’s picture book that teaches the life-sustaining power of a single drop of water and why we must protect it.

 There is power in the collective!
-It is the idea that gives me hope.
+This idea gives me hope.
 We can influence food systems to grow and produce our food differently, but only if we merge our influence.
-Collectively we will rewrite the story of the future of water on this exquisite planet we call home.
+Collectively, we will rewrite the story of the future of water on this exquisite planet we call home.

 Be your own revolution,